openMF/mifos-gazelle/README.md

+# NEEDS UPDATING FOR MIFOS-GAZELLE

-# A Deployable Package for Mifos/Fineract, Payment Hub EE, and Mojaloop (Mojafos)
+# A Deployable Package for Mifos/Fineract, Payment Hub EE, and Mojaloop (Mifos-gazelle)

 ## Introduction